-The Toyota Production System, or TPS, is a strategy that helps organize the manufacturing and logistical aspects of a business.
-Developed by Toyota, it has a special focus on auto manufacturing, though it has been modified to work with just about every type of manufacturing and other business around.
-The system helps bring improved organization to a facility, reduces waste, and can improve the bottom line of companies that adopt it.
+The Toyota Production System, also referred to as TPS, is a strategy that helps organize the manufacturing and logistical aspects of a business.
+Developed by the Japanese auto manufacturing company Toyota, this Lean method has a special focus on auto manufacturing.
+However, it has been modified to work with other manufacturing outlets and businesses as well.
+The system helps bring improved organization efforts to a facility, reduces waste, and can improve the bottom line of companies that choose to adopt it.

 History of the Toyota Production System

 TPS was developed between the years 1948 and 1975.
 Japanese industrial engineers Taiichi Ohno and Eiji Toyoda are the two primary individuals credited with the development of this system.
 Today, Toyota is recognized as a leader in the auto manufacturing industry, and most other manufacturers use the Toyota Production System at least in some fashion.

 TPS is recognized as one of the major contributors to the development of Lean manufacturing and many other Lean concepts that people are familiar with today.
 No matter the type of facility being run, learning about TPS can help inspire innovation and prepare a company to implement a variety of workplace improvements.